-The fee for the Certificate course starting in September 2019 is £2,750.
+The fee for the Advanced Certificate course starting in September 2022 is £2,999.

-In addition you will be encouraged to join the National Counselling Society as a student member - the current student membership fee is £95.
+In addition you will be encouraged to join the National Counselling Society as a student member.
+There is a reduced rate for students, currently £60 but please contact the NCS for more information.